 • Medical conditions

 If your dog has dietary or medical needs, speak to a vet about protein content.
-Any food nutrient consumed at an unbalanced level by your pup is potentially harmful.
-So check with a qualified professional to ensure your dog is getting the best balance of nutrients.
+Any food nutrient consumed at an unbalanced level by your pup is potentially harmful, so check with a qualified professional to ensure your dog is getting the best balance of nutrients.

 Younger and very active dogs typically require more protein to promote muscle growth.
 However, each dog is different, and if your pup has specific medical conditions, higher protein might not be best.
 Always consult a vet if you’re unsure of what’s best for your pup.
-Ollie's dog food customization quiz

 Protein in Dog Food